-As the economy is moving back to normal, immigration experts believe that H-2B visas for fiscal year 2011 employment will go off relatively soon unlike fiscal year 2010.
+As the economy slowly recovers, immigration experts predict that H-2B visas for fiscal year 2011 will go faster than fiscal year 2010.

 If you are an employer who has questions regarding Labor Certification or need assistance with the H-2B filing, contact ExpressH2B.
-ExpressH2B attorneys would be happy to assist you.
+ExpressH2B attorneys are always happy to assist you.

 To ensure you receive your Express H2B

 your address book or safe list.